domenicquirl/domenicquirl.github.io/content/blog/serde-handler/index.md

    |     ------------- `Api` defined here
 ```

+## Bonus: I've Been Hiding Something
+closure type annotations

 ---
 [^compiler-errors]: While I think some of the errors were some of the more cryptic ones I have seen so far, they still state fairly clearly what the problem is - if you know what they are talking about at all.
 Lifetimes and higher-ranked bounds are a tricky area to begin with, so I don't particularly fault the compiler and refrained from attributing them with things like "confusing", or "weird", or the above "cryptic" and I am not trying to summon Esteban.<a href="#fn-compiler-errors" class="footnote-backref" role="doc-backlink">↩︎</a>

 [^auto-features]: It's unfortunate that the feature has to be specified even though we can (and I have) set the `required-features` for an example in `Cargo.toml`.
 You'll currently get an error from cargo that tells you to add the correct `--feature` flag if you try running the example without it, so clearly `cargo` knows what's up.
 But this is one of these issues that are a lot more difficult to actually change than it seems on the surface - if you're curious, you can check out the `cargo` issue for this at [`cargo#4663`](https://github.com/rust-lang/cargo/issues/4663). <a href="#fn-auto-features" class="footnote-backref" role="doc-backlink">↩︎</a>

+[^bounding-the-request-type]: In the example code, I've used a slightly different signature for `request`: there, it is written as `fn request<A: Api<Request = A>>` and takes the request as an `A` instead of an `A::Request`.
+Constraining the implementation of `Api` to be implemented on the request type itself is less flexible, but allows calling `request` without specifying `A` with a turbofish (as `requester.request::<FooRequest>(req)`) because the compiler is able to infer the generic parameter from the argument type.
+But it's also a bit ugly and requires bounding `Api` itself by `Serialize`, so I'm leaving it as a footnote. <a href="#fn-bounding-the-request-type" class="footnote-backref" role="doc-backlink">↩︎</a>